Rettend/pinia-generic/docs/guide/generic-stores.md

 ## Extending the generic store

-The store that extends the generic store adds some properties that are specific to the store.
+The store that extends the generic store can add some properties that are specific to the store, but still use the generic store's properties.

 ```ts{10}
 type CategoryStore = PiniaStore<